 Data may be corrupted in the following cases.
 Be sure to back up the data for protection.

-- When the memory card is removed, the USB cable is disconnected, or the product is turned off in the middle of a read or write operation.
+- When the memory card is removed or the product is turned off during a read or write operation.

 - When the memory card is used in locations subject to static electricity or electrical noise.